 Prescribed Burn Program

-Doane College and the Aldrich Prairie Research Station (APRS) are located in the Tallgrass Prairie portion of the Great Plains.
+Doane University and the Aldrich Prairie Research Station (APRS) are located in the Tallgrass Prairie portion of the Great Plains.
 Currently, we are restoring 11 acres to Tallgrass Prairie at the APRS.
 The restoration began in the spring of 2005 and has another 3-5 years of restoration work before it is substantially restored.
 As part of our restoration efforts and long-term management we conduct annual spring burns.

 My burning experience:

 I have been conducting prescribed burns for 16 years now and have done the bulk of my fire fighting at the Konza Prairie Biological Station (KPBS) operated by Kansas State University.
 As the KPBS is divided into watershed burn units, we burn an estimated 100 miles of fire lines every year.
 This makes the Konza crews some of the most experienced in Great Plains.

 Like Konza’s burn crews, our crews are composed of student volunteers.
 If you join the Doane fire crew, you will learn the basics of prescribed burning in the classroom and gain hands-on experience in the field.
 In fact, the students plan and implement the burn program at the APRS.
 For many of our students, the experience of planning and implementing a prescribed burn will be useful in later field biology jobs.
 For the rest of us, it is jut fun!

 As fuel loads are minimal on our restoration plots, we currently need only basic firefighting equipment.

 Select students and I will start volunteering as part of the Spring Creek Prairie Audubon Center prescribed burn program.
 Spring Creek’s burns have substantially more fuel and reflect a more typical burn experience.

 Do you want to participate on the burn crews?
 Then you need to know what to wear and bring.